Xindage/Armaggedon-invasion/README.md

-Project complex armageddon invasion 2
+Project Complex Armageddon Invasion 2

 About:
-This is a unofficial edit of the mod Armaggedon invasion 2, all data contained here use ALL or Parcial data from armageddon2v63.pk3 there's no intention from my side (Xindage) to steal credits from their work on that.
+This is an unofficial edit of the mod Armageddon Invasion 2.
+All data contained here uses all or partial data from armageddon2v63.pk3.
+There is no intention on my part (Xindage) to steal credit for their work.

 Copyright:
-My Attempt on finding the authors failed, my contact with CutManMike via e-mail wanst asnwered.
-Original armageddon2v63 credits is included whitin the files of this github repository in credits.txt intact to be consulted.
+I attempted to find the authors but was unsuccessful.
+My email to CutManMike was not answered.
+The original Armageddon2v63 credits are included within the files of this Github repository in the credits.txt file, which remains intact for consultation.

 Target:
-This project is aimed in both fixing, improving and making it compatible with complex doom as an add-on for 27a5.
-If possible too update the present armaggedon monsters to fit in the complex doom theme, having brightmaps for example.
+This project aims to fix, improve, and make Armageddon Invasion 2 compatible with Complex Doom as an add-on for version 27b2.
+If possible, I also aim to update the present Armageddon monsters to fit in with the Complex Doom theme, including brightmaps.

 Why Complex Doom:
-This mod is widely used in zandronum multiplayer and after doing a small patch to make both work togheter, the players reacted positively to that.
-About my choice on using the version 27a5 for that, is because it's the most recent version of complex, which add updated features and has less chance of being outdated.
+This mod is widely used in Zandronum multiplayer, and after creating a small patch to make both mods work together, the players reacted positively.
+I chose version 27b2 because it is the most recent version of Complex Doom, which includes updated features and has less chance of being outdated.

-Armaggedon status:
+Armageddon Status:
-This project seems to be not in development for the original authors for years, and a project with such quality it's getting OLD in a bad way, glitchs started to appear and some waves break badly at point of soft locking the map or crashining the server, diabolist attack for example.
+This project seems to have not been in development by the original authors for years, and a project with such quality is getting old in a bad way.
+Glitches have started to appear, and some waves break badly, to the point of soft-locking the map or crashing the server, such as the Diabolist attack who instant crash the servers.

 Signal 11 Crash:
-So far Zandronum team has a opened ticket on it but i think that i found the source of this glitch, being the random sphere behaviour in complex doom, that is why the server crash, so for now this sphere will be banished from the maps until zandronum team finds a solution.
-Check https://zandronum.com/tracker/view.php?id=3415 for more details about it.
+So far, the Zandronum team has an open ticket on this issue, but I believe I have found the source of the glitch.
+The random sphere behavior in Complex Doom is causing the server to crash.
+Therefore, for now, this sphere will be banished from the maps until the Zandronum team finds a solution.
+Please check https://zandronum.com/tracker/view.php?id=3415 for more details about this.

-About me:
+About Me:
-I'm basically a mapper, i do know decorate and scripting well enough to understand and edit them properly.
+I'm basically a mapper, and I know enough about Decorate and scripting to understand and edit them properly.

 Thanks:
-Thanks for Wario, Moti and CutmanMike and everyone else included for doing this awsome mod.
+Thanks to Wario, Moti, CutmanMike, and everyone else involved for creating this awesome mod.

 Release:
-There's no stable or beta release of this project yet.
+There is no stable or beta release of this project yet, but I am working to make it stable as soon as possible.
-The compat fix works with the Signal 11 crash still present and i'll not update that file anymore.
-Please be patient for a beta release.